lagoproject/onedataSim/README.md

 This automatised execution is the preferred one in LAGO collaboration.

 You can execute do_sims_onedata.py or do_analysis_onedata.py in a single command, without the needed of log into the container.
-If there is a lack of paramenters, it promps you for them, if not this starts and the current progress is shown while the results are automatically stored in OneData.
+If there is a lack of paramenters, it prompts you for them, if not this starts and the current progress is shown while the results are automatically stored in OneData.

 1. Simple command example: